Consumer Information

 Charter and Program Registration

-New York Chiropractic College was granted an Absolute Charter by the New York State Board of Regents on behalf of the New York State Education Department of the University of the State of New York.
+Northeast College of Health Sciences was granted an Absolute Charter by the New York State Board of Regents on behalf of the New York State Education Department of the University of the State of New York.

-New York Chiropractic College's Doctor of Chiropractic degree program, the Master of Science degree program in Diagnostic Imaging, the Master of Science degree program in Applied Clinical Nutrition, the Master of Science degree program in Clinical Anatomy, the Master of Science degree program in Human Anatomy and Physiology Instruction, and the Bachelor of Professional Studies degree program are registered by the New York State Education Department of the University of the State of New York.
+Northeast College of Health Sciences' Doctor of Chiropractic degree program, the Master of Science degree program in Diagnostic Imaging, the Master of Science degree program in Applied Clinical Nutrition, the Master of Science degree program in Clinical Anatomy, the Master of Science degree program in Human Anatomy and Physiology Instruction, the Bachelor of Professional Studies degree program, the Bachelor of Science degree program in Health Care Administration, the Associate of Applied Science degree in radiologic technology, the Associate of Applied Science degree in diagnostic medical sonography, and the Massage Therapy certificate program are registered by the New York State Education Department of the University of the State of New York.

 New York State Education Department (NYSED)